CognitiveScale/cortex-enterprise/README.md

 Your Dedicated Cortex Instance is configured as follows:

-  - **Subscription**: Create a pay-as-you-go Azure Marketplace subscription (prerequisite)
+  - **Subscription**: Create an Azure Marketplace subscription (prerequisite)
    - **Main Resource Group**: Within your subscription you must have a main Resource Group (prerequisite) - NOTE: This Resource Group must be NEW with no existing resources.
     - **Main DNS Zone**: Within your main resource group you must configure your main DNS Zone (prerequisite)
-     - **DCI Resource Group**: In the DCI Create setup you must create a NEW empty resource group for your DCI deployment.
+     - **DCI Resource Group**: In the CognitiveScale DCI Create setup in the Azure Marketplace you must create a NEW empty resource group for your DCI deployment.
       - **DCI DNS Zone** (subdomain): Within the DCI Resource Group you must create a DNS subdomain that references the Main DNS Zone.
-Your URLs and access to Cortex tools and UIs are based on this DNS Zone-Base Domain
+Your URLs and access to Cortex tools and UIs are based on this DNS Zone-Base Domain. (e.g. aks.yourcompany.com)

 ### Before you begin working in Azure: